alligator609/aws-nginx-dotnet-mongodb-hosting/README.md

 1. Create the directory for your_domain as follows, using the -p flag to create any necessary parent directories:
  `sudo mkdir -p /var/www/your_domain/html`

-2. Create the directory for your_domain as follows, using the -p flag to create any necessary parent directories:

-   `sudo mkdir -p /var/www/your_domain/html`
-3. Next, assign ownership of the directory with the $USER environment variable:
+2. Next, assign ownership of the directory with the $USER environment variable:

    `sudo chown -R $USER:$USER /var/www/your_domain/html`
-4. The permissions of your web roots should be correct if you haven’t modified your umask value, which sets default file permissions.
+3. The permissions of your web roots should be correct if you haven’t modified your umask value, which sets default file permissions.
 To ensure that your permissions are correct and allow the owner to read, write, and execute the files while granting only read and execute permissions to groups and others, you can input the following command:

    `sudo chmod -R 755 /var/www/your_domain`
-5. Next, create a sample index.html page using nano or your favorite editor:
+4. Next, create a sample index.html page using nano or your favorite editor:

    `nano /var/www/your_domain/html/index.html`